The Google Console tool is the brain box for optimizing a website on Google search engine and several other online search platforms.

-On like the first method (domain verification) which will cover all the properties related to the domain which includes subdomains.
+Unlike the first method (domain verification) which will cover all the properties related to the domain which includes subdomains.

 In the URL Prefix method, you have to create a property for each domain variable, which may be so inconvenient.

-This method provides several verification options, Google recommends the use of the HTML File Upload method.
+This method provides several verification options, Google recommends the use of the HTML file upload method.